Ultimate Guide to Squat Technique

 Step 3: Grip and Stance

-Stand with your feet about shoulder width apart or slightly further out than shoulder width apart, if your goal is to target the hamstrings, hips and glutes.
-Use a narrow, shoulder width stance if you aim to explode the quadriceps.
+Stand with your feet about shoulder-width apart or slightly further out than shoulder-width apart, if your goal is to target the hamstrings, hips, and glutes.
+Use a narrow, shoulder-width stance if you aim to target the quadriceps.
 Keep the toes pointing slightly outward and in alignment with the knees but make sure your knees do not bow inward.

 Step 4: Practice Weightless

 Get your form proper first before adding weight.
 Attempt five full weightless squats, only using the bar, from start to finish before doing the real deal.
-If you experience any pains in your back or knees during the technique practice, re-evaluate your posture, grip and stance.
+If you experience any pains in your back or knees during the technique practice, re-evaluate your posture, grip, and stance.
 Make adjustments accordingly before you cause injury to yourself.
-Remember, push from the heels, lower your bottom but keep your knees behind your toes, face forward, chest out, core tight and breathe.
+Remember to push from the heels and lower your bottom while keeping your knees behind your toes, face forward, chest out, and core tight.
+Finally, remember to breathe.

 Dizziness is one of the side effects of serious squatting but it typically occurs because you concentrate so much on form you forget to breathe.
 Inhale as you lower yourself (be sure to keep your core and lower back as tight as possible throughout the entire movement) to ground and exhale as you rise.
 Recite a breathing mantra as part of your up and down in the squat to keep your energy up and prevent the black dots of low oxygen from consuming your eyes.